AchrafBella/Marvel-vs-DC-/README.md

 Description
 -----------

-The main objectif of this project is to conduct some analysis on the european and american population on how they react on MCU ( Marvel Cinematic Universe ) & DC
+The main objectif of this project is to conduct some analysis on the european and american population on how they react on MCU ( Marvel Cinematic Universe ) & DC.

 Pipeline
 -----------

 Requirements
 -----------